 Once submitted, the decision will be sent to both the student and parent via email.
-If approved, students will receive anywhere from a 50%-70% reduction in tuition.
-The application for financial assistance only needs to be submitted once per academic year.
+If approved, students will receive anywhere from a 60%-70% reduction in tuition.
+The application for tuition assistance only needs to be submitted once per academic year.

 - Brief (under 500 words) personal statement describing your financial situation (ie- why are you applying for aid) AND

-Students and/or their parents/guardians can apply for financial aid in two ways:
+Students and/or their parents/guardians can apply for tuition assistance in two ways:

 - Log in to PASS and fill out the form under Financial Aid on the left hand menu

-- Download and complete the Student Financial Assistance Application form and return it with the required documentation.
+- Download and complete the Student Tuition Assistance Application form (also available on our Forms page) and return it with the required documentation.

 If you have any questions about financial assistance eligibility, please email us at email@example.com.